Bob THOMPSON (1937-1966)

 Oil on masonite

-Signed and dated lower right “R. Thompson ’58”
+Signed and dated lower right “R. Thompson ’58”.
+Title on the reverse.

 17 3/4 x 36 in. / 45 x 91,5 cm.